cymoo/monom/README.md

 * `to_dict()`

-Return a dict corresponding to the model instance.
+Return an ordered dict containing the instance's data with the same order as the field definition order.

 * `to_json()`